awsdocs/aws-panorama-developer-guide/docs-source/applications-awssdk.md

 iot_client.publish(topic=topic, payload="my message")
 ```

-The topic name can be anything\.
-To publish messages, the device needs permission to call `iot:Publish`\.
+Choose a name that indicates the device ID or other identifier of your choice\.
+To publish messages, the application needs permission to call `iot:Publish`\.

 **To monitor an MQTT queue**